Clint Hurdle: Playing career

 The Kansas City Royals selected Hurdle in the first round, with the ninth overall selection, of the 1975 Major League Baseball draft.
 He signed with the Royals, receiving a $50,000 signing bonus.
 He made his major league debut with the Royals in 1977, and in 1978 was featured on the cover of Sports Illustrated on March 20 with the headline: "This Year's Phenom."

 Hurdle played for the Royals through 1981, but never achieved the level of play suggested by his high draft position.
 Hurdle had his best year in 1980 starting 109 regular season games in right field for the American League pennant winning Royals.
 Hurdle also started at right field in 4 games during the 1980 World Series against the Philadelphia Phillies.
 He was traded to the Cincinnati Reds in December 1981, and after spending 1982 with the Reds, went on waivers.
 In February 1983 he was signed by the Seattle Mariners before being released.
 In April 1983 he was signed by the New York Mets where he spent the majority of the season with their Triple-A affiliate Tidewater Tides.
 During the 1983 season, Hurdle set a franchise record for the Tides with 105 runs batted in.
 He also played in 13 games with the Mets.
 In 1984 he again played for the Tidewater Tides.
 In 1985 he played in 43 games for the Mets and in 1986 he played in 78 games for the St. Louis Cardinals.
 Hurdle ended his baseball career in 1987 at the age of 29 by playing in 97 games for the Tidewater Tides and 3 games for the Mets.
 In addition to right field, during his career he also played first base, third base, catcher, and designated hitter.

 Hurdle also played three different seasons of winter ball for Tiburones de La Guaira of the Venezuelan Professional Baseball League.
 In his first season, 1977–78, he led the league in home runs (18) while batting .305 with 52 RBIs.
 He played again in 1979-80 and 1983-84.
 He led the Venezuelan league in walks all three seasons he played there.

 Managerial career

 Early career

-After ending his playing career in 1987, Hurdle began his managerial career the next year when he was named Manager of the St. Lucie Mets of the Class A-Advanced Florida State League in 1988.
-He also served as Manager for the Jackson Mets of the Class AA Texas League (1990), Williamsport Bills of the Class AA Eastern League (1991), and the Tidewater/Norfolk Tides of the Class AAA International League (1992–1993).
+After ending his playing career in 1987, Hurdle began his managerial career the next year when he was named Manager of the St. Lucie Mets of the High-A Florida State League in 1988.
+He also served as Manager for the Jackson Mets of the Double-A Texas League (1990), Williamsport Bills of the Double-A Eastern League (1991), and the Tidewater/Norfolk Tides of the Triple-A International League (1992–1993).